Mamluk Studies Resources

 Please note that in case of cancellation of two papers out of the three (or three out of the four) composing the panel, the panel will have to be withdrawn from the program.

-b) Panels: Selected papers will be published in Mamlūk Studies Review.
+Publication: Selected papers from the themed day will be published in a special issue of Mamlūk Studies Review.

-Since the number of participants will be limited (a maximum of 20), those who desire to take part in the course are requested to submit a CV, a statement of purpose, and a letter of recommendation by someone familiar with your work to the following email address: sms10kuwait24@gmail.com by November 30, 2023.
-Those who are selected for the course will be notified by the end of December 2023, at which time information about the method of payment for the course fees will be provided.
+Applications for the intensive course should include a CV, a statement of purpose (up to 750 words), and a letter of recommendation by someone familiar with your work.
+These should be sent to history-sms2025@qmul.ac.uk by the end of January 2025.
+Those who are selected for the course will be notified by the end of February 2025, at which time information about the method of payment for the course fees will be provided.

-The course fee is $350, which also includes the registration fee for the subsequent conference (March 5-7).
-The fees must be paid by January 15, 2024.
+The course fee is £300, which also includes the registration fee for the subsequent conference (May 8-10).
+The fees must be paid by April 15, 2025.
 Registration and participation will not be confirmed until payment is received.
-Cancellations received in writing by January 31, 2024, will secure a full refund, minus 20% of the course fee.
-Refunds of course fees will not be made under any circumstances for cancellations received after January 31, 2024.
+Participants must make their own travel arrangements; the local organizer will provide suggestions for accommodation.

 Frédéric Bauden, Université de Liège